More Constraints on the Georgi-Machacek Model: WRONG MINIMA

 The GM scalar potential may have other minima than the EW one.
 It is possible to get analytic formula for some these wrong minima, like the ones below, but others require numerical efforts.
 The following minima are possible only if the quantities inside the square-root are positive.

-\textbf{In the CP-even subspace}: we have 8 possible minima that corresponds to $V_{i}^{0+}$,
+In the $CP-even$ subspace: we have eight possible minima that corresponds to $V_{i}^{0+}$,

-\textbf{In the CP-odd subspace}: we got 3 possible minima that corresponds to $V_{i}^{0-}$,
+In the $CP-odd$ subspace: we got three possible minima that corresponds to $V_{i}^{0-}$,

-\textbf{In the singly charged subspace}: in this direction, we parameterized the charged fields as $X^{\pm}=|X|e^{\pm i\varrho}$, and then we found that the minima that correspond to $V_{i}^{\pm}$ do not depend on the phases, i.e.,
+In the singly charged subspace: in this direction, we parametrized the charged fields as $X^{\pm}=|X|e^{\pm i\varrho}$, and then we found that the minima that correspond to $V_{i}^{\pm}$ do not depend on the phases, i.e.,

-\textbf{In the doubly charged subspace}: in the doubly charged directions we have only one possible minimum, which is given by
+In the doubly charged subspace: in the doubly charged directions we have only one possible minimum, which is given by

 \textbf{Acknowledgements}: We would like to thank Abdesslam Arhrib for his valuable comments.
-The work of A.A. is funded by the University of Sharjah under the research projects No 21021430107 ``\textit{Hunting for New Physics at Colliders}'' and No 23021430135 ``\textit{Terascale Physics: Colliders vs Cosmology}''.
+The work of A.A. is funded by the University of Sharjah under the Research Projects No. 21021430107 ``\textit{Hunting for New Physics at Colliders}'' and No. 23021430135 ``\textit{Terascale Physics: Colliders vs Cosmology}''.